storopoli/storopoli.github.io/content/posts/2024-03-23-dead-man-switch/index.md

 1. Change the server's default SSH port to a random one.
 1. Disallow password authentication and only allow key-based authentication.
 1. Encrypt everything in the case the server is seized.

+> **Note**: Sherlock could also use a coreboot non-KYC piece of hardware that
+> runs StartOS and the newly launched Dead Man's Switch StartOS app that already
+> uses an onion service for handling the check-ins via Tor.

 ## License